-Greytown District Trust Lands Trust understands and appreciates the value of diversity and is striving to achieve optimal diversity around the board table.
-We particularly encourage candidates to step forward from the Greytown community who are women, tangata whenua, from a broad range of ethnicities, younger members of the community, and individuals with disability.
+Greytown Lands Trust understands and appreciates the value of diversity and is striving to achieve optimal diversity around the board table.
+We particularly encourage candidates to step forward from the Greytown community who are women, tangata whenua, from a broad range of ethnicities, younger members of the community.